narirou/KadenProject/README.md

 ##LUGVE - KADEN PROJECT :: SWITCH

-This is a example using Kinect + SimpleOpenNI + Processing to move the light by hand.
+This is an example using Kinect + SimpleOpenNI + Processing to move the light by hand.

 ###Manual